We have two groups of books within Shepherd.

 Bookshelves are only created with recommended books.

-And, if a user likes a book recommendation you wrote, they can click to see your book list or click that link to expand and meet you and your book, which looks like this:
+And, if a user likes a book recommendation you wrote, they can click to see your book list and more about you.

 How do we get readers in front of promoted books?